Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

 \subsection{Acknowledgements}

 The authors thank Alejandro Gonz\'alez-Tudela, Edo Waks, Xavier Marie, and Dominik Wild for valuable discussions and enriching feedback on the manuscript.

-This work was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences Early Career Research Program under Award No. DE-SC-0022885, AFOSR FA9550-19-1-0399, FA9550-22-1-0339 and ONR N00014-20-1-2325, NSF IMOD DMR-2019444, ARL W911NF1920181, Minta Martin and Simons Foundation.
+\textbf{Funding:} This work was supported by the NSF DMR-2145712, AFOSR FA9550-19-1-0399, FA9550-22-1-0339 and ONR N00014-20-1-2325, NSF IMOD DMR-2019444, ARL W911NF1920181, Minta Martin and Simons Foundation.
+The sample fabrication was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences Early Career Research Program under Award No. DE-SC-0022885.
 K.W. and T.T. acknowledge support from the JSPS KAKENHI (Grant Numbers 20H00354, 21H05233 and 23H02052) and World Premier International Research Center Initiative (WPI), MEXT, Japan.
 This research used Quantum Material Press (QPress) of the Center for Functional Nanomaterials (CFN), which is a U.S. Department of Energy Office of Science User Facility, at Brookhaven National Laboratory under Contract No. DE-SC0012704.

+\textbf{Author contributions:} D.G.S.F., S.S., M.J.M., R.N., Y.Z., and M.H. conceived and designed the experiments.
+S.S., D.G.S.F., and M.J.M. performed the simulations.
+K.W., T.T., S.P., and H.J. supplied the necessary material for the fabrication of the sample.
+R.N. fabricated the samples.
+D.G.S.F. and S.S. performed the experiments with assistance from E.M. and V.S.
+D.G.S.F. and S.S. analyzed the data and interpreted the results with help from M.J.M. and A.G.
+D.G.S.F. and S.S. wrote the manuscript, with input from all authors.
+All work was supervised by M.H. and Y.Z.